 When I was five years old, my parents couldn’t find me in our Alberta farmhouse.
 My dad checked the barn, and there I was, singing away as I milked our placid old milk cow, Susie.
 I didn’t have the technique down, though.
 I thought Susie’s front teats were the two closest to me (seated on a stool at her side), not the two closest to her head!

 One afternoon while measuring High Arctic plant growth on Ellesmere Island, I decided to give my eyes and back a rest.
-So I scanned the ice on Alexandra Fiord for seals.
-I counted seal after seal soaking up the sun.
+So I scanned the ice on Alexandra Fiord and counted seal after seal soaking up the sun.
 Then – Wow!
 I spotted a polar bear with a seal in its jaws.
-The bear shook that seal (which would have weighed hundreds of pounds) like a cat shakes a mouse.
-I hustled back to base camp to alert the other researchers.
+The bear shook that seal (which would have weighed hundreds of pounds) like a cat shakes a mouse!

-I lived in the Yukon Territory for three years and enjoyed birding there.
-One late winter evening, I helped with an owl survey along the Alaska Highway.
-As the other birder and I stood outside the research truck, listening for owl responses to a playback tape, more than one concerned driver stopped to ask if everything was okay – I was very obviously seven months pregnant!
-Not only did we hear elveven great horned owls, we also heard wolves howling.
+One late winter evening, I helped with an owl survey along the Alaska Highway in the Yukon Territory.
+As another birder and I stood outside the research truck, listening for owl responses to a playback tape, more than one concerned driver stopped to ask if everything was okay—I was very obviously seven months pregnant!
+Not only did I hear eleven great horned owls, I also heard wolves howling.

 One summer, my sons and I grew a giant pumpkin that weighed almost 300 pounds.
 When we hollowed it out to make a Halloween jack-o-lantern, each of my kids could fit inside it!